klaudiosinani/tusk/readme.md

 Tusk is an unofficial, open source, third-party, community driven, free Evernote app with a handful of useful features.

-Come over to our [Twitter](https://twitter.com/champloohq) account to share your thoughts on the project or to just say hi!
+Come over to our [Twitter](https://twitter.com/champloohq) account to share your thoughts on the project or to just say hi.

+You can find more desktop apps [here](#related-apps).

 ## Contents